D-Tsonev/project-3-client/README.md

 ## Challenges

-This has been the first project I built in a team, using Git and Github.
+This has been the first project I built in a team, using Git and GitHub.

 This has been the first time working on top code written by someone else.